ALL

 Talk about your memories of the person who died by suicide.
 Talk to people you're comfortable with and who will listen.
 They don't need to have gone through the suicide with you.

 Sometimes friends and family want to help but don't know what to do.
 They may feel uncomfortable talking about suicide or worried about upsetting you.
 They might act strangely and not mention the suicide at all.
-These are normal reactions, but don't let them stop you from talking about it when you need to.
+These are common reactions, but don't let them stop you from talking about it when you need to.

 Do what works for you